dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Why

 This behavior follows the common pattern of modeling data in Azure Cosmos DB of embedding related data into a single document.
-Cosmos DB does not natively support joining different documents, so modeling related entities as non-owned has limited usefulness.
+Azure Cosmos DB does not natively support joining different documents, so modeling related entities as non-owned has limited usefulness.

 #### Mitigations